 Are you a photography novice who would love a decent camera, but don’t know where to start?
 Look no further, let our list of the best camera for beginners guide you.

-With interchangeable lenses, incredible image resolutions, and fast speeds, DSLR and mirrorless cameras allow photography enthusiasts to take their photography to the next level.
+With interchangeable lenses, incredible image resolutions, and fast speeds, DSLR and mirrorless cameras for beginners allow photography enthusiasts to take their photography to the next level.
 Plus investing in a great camera doesn’t have to break the bank.

 But with dozens of entry-level models available on the market, making the right choice can be tricky.
 In this article, we have selected the best 10 entry-level cameras out there to help you get closer to achieving your photography goals.

 After testing more than 15 entry-level DSLR and mirrorless models and hours of research, here is a summary of our recommendations.
 Scroll down to see the individual reviews.

 A budget-friendly all-rounder with an integrated guide for first-time users.

 Weight: 415g | Type: DSLR | Sensor size: 23.5 x 15.6mm | Megapixels: 24.2 | ISO range: 100-25600 | Screen: 3 inches | Frames Per Second: 5 | Video resolution: 1080p

 If you want to upgrade to an entry-level DSLR, the Nikon D3500 is a great choice.
 It is one of the simplest and cheapest DSLRs out there.
 Moreover, with a weight of 415g, it is fairly light too.